rob-murray/slowwly/README.md

 There are other services doing this but **Slowwly** will respond to `POST` requests as well as `GET`.

+#### Mantra

+This project aims to;

+* Provide delayed response for at least `GET` and `POST` requests
+* Not intefere too much with calling code.
+We don't want users to have to modify request params to use this, editing code just to test something is a pain - the request host or URL should be the minimum required change to use this.
+* Return redirect after delay; It is useful to actually see how you code works with the real response returned after a delay.
+Note: obviously requires clients to follow redirects ;)

 ### Getting started

 It's a simple Rack app so you can run it anywhere;